-You spend 90 minutes attending rounds at which inpatients are present (one at a time); you have previously assessed all of these inpatients.
+You spend 90 minutes attending rounds at which inpatients are present (one at a time).

-Workload SRA - Therapeutic Intervention = 90 min.
-Service Activity Attendance Day - Face-to-Face can be recorded for each patient in attendance Visit - Face-to-Face for each patient in attendance (optional) Caseload N/A (Would already have been collected for the month) Category of Service Recipient Inpatient
+Workload SRA: Therapeutic Intervention = 90 min.
+Service Activity Attendance Day - Face-to-Face = 1 (for each patient that is present) Visit - Face-to-Face = 1 (optional) (for each patient that is present) Category of Service Recipient Inpatient

-Client Hospital Examples
+Client Examples